nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       }
     });

 The ``game_move`` event handler gets called each time a valid marker placement was done on the board.
-We then figure out if the marker is a ``x`` or a ``o`` and update the correct board position with the correct image.
+We then figure out if the marker is a ``x`` or a ``o`` and update the board position to show the image representing the marker placed on the board.

 The game_invite Event Handler
 -----------------------------